nigelvh/NTP-GPS/Software/README.md

 systemctl restart ntp
 ```
 ### Verify NTPd is getting the data
 Query the NTP daemon to see what peers it is using.
-Look for the '*' next to the SHM(1) PPS peer
+Look for the '*' next to the SHM(1) PPS peer.
 ```
 test@test:~$ ntpq -c lpeers
      remote           refid      st t when poll reach   delay   offset  jitter